kiwib0y/emacs-config/README.md

 What I have done with it is the following

 -   Added a visual bell top-bottom
--   Removed bell volume to 0
+-   Changed ring-bell volume to 0
 -   Added a dracula-theme.el in ~/.emacs.d/themes
 -   Added a parethesis pairing feature
 -   Added relative numbers